gsk-gagan/nft_analyser/README.rst

 Introduction
 ^^^^^^^^^^^^
+There are two key ideas of this project/package.
+The first one is to assess the favorablity of the NFT market for a new player from trading or creating sides.
+We do simple statistical analysis along with creating boxplots to get started with it.
-The key idea of this project/package is to find new & popular NFT names.
+The second key idea is to find new & popular NFT names.
 To do this we semantically analyze existing NFT names and transaction data.
 This allows us to assign a value to any word.
 Using this value we can compare a bunch of possible NFT names or find the one which semantically similar name will have a higher popularity in the NFT market.
 Because we are trying to find new names, we're interested in the out-of-sample performance of the model.
 Alternatively, we could easily be interested in finding the most popular NFT names/words, for which our focus will change to having the best in-sample performance.
 For the sake of being creative and finding new and interesting names, for this project we choose the former.

 Most of the code relevant to the model lies inside ``nft_analyser/nft_analyzer/main.py``.
 The essential parts of the model are built as pipelines, so anyone can easily visualize the model.
 We've also added model pipelines for your reference here.